Tunisia Main Ruins

 The Bardo Museum, located in the north of Tunis and originally a 13th-century palace, is a remarkable showcase of 17th and 18th-century Arab-Muslim architecture, having been extended and restored over the centuries.

-It features collections from the prehistoric, Punic, Roman, Christian, and Muslim periods, and is especially renowned for its world-class Roman mosaics.
+It features archaeological collections from the prehistoric, Punic, Roman, Christian, and Muslim periods, and is especially renowned for its world-class Roman mosaics, reflecting Tunisia’s rich cultural heritage.

 The Phoenician city of Carthage was founded, according to legend, in 814 B.C.
-Built around Byrsa Hill it gradually became the most important of the Phoenician settlements along the North African coast.
+Built around Byrsa Hill, it gradually became the most important of the Phoenician settlements along the North African coast.
 It was reduced to ruins by the conquering Romans in 146 BC.
-A hundred years later Julius Caesar had the city rebuilt and it went on to become second only to Rome in importance.
-Now an easy metro ride from Tunis, the annual Carthage International Festival from June to August is held in the restored Roman theatre.
+A hundred years later, Julius Caesar had the city rebuilt and it went on to become second only to Rome in importance.
+Now an easy metro ride from Tunis, this remarkable archaeological site hosts the annual Carthage International Festival from June to August, held in the restored Roman theatre.

 tourbet el bey